dante-34/automateFE/README.md

 ✅ click "View Profile" button >>>
 ✅ click "Connections" link >>> Navigate to contacts page.

-✅ collect URL of that user's profile page
+✅ collect URL of that user's profile page \n
 ✅ Iterate on all URLs.
 For each, Locate element of "Experiene" section ✅ Locate user's full name (FN1), keep it.
   ✅ Locate user's title (Title1), keep it.